tripthefan/Nico/data/nlu.md

 - why would i need an artist manager
 - what is artist management?
 - what is an artist managemer
+- What is an artist manager?
+- hi!
+Can you tell me what an artist manager does?
+- artist manager?

 ## intent:inform_artistmanagement_exec
 - who is a famous artist manager